COP3530-Project-3/Spotify-Project/README.md

 Cosine/Euclidean similarity:
 Compare the orientation/distance of songs in the transformed space to the weighted distribution of features in the playlist.
 This will allow us to determine similarity.

-Sorting Techniques:

-Implement Merge and Quicksort algorithms to rank the similarity scores